badams/badams/README.md

 ### Laravel - TypeScript Transformations

-At a previous employer, as part of an initiative to modernize our frontend practices, We needed a way to share enums between our Laravel backend and React SPA.
+At a previous employer, as part of an initiative to modernize our frontend practices, our team needed a way to share enums between our Laravel backend and React SPA.
 The existing solution, [TypeScript Transformer](https://spatie.be/docs/typescript-transformer/v2/introduction), was a great starting point but didn’t fully meet our requirements.

 To address this, I contributed to the project by submitting pull requests to enhance its extensibility, which were welcomed by the author: